-Smoke-free products ("SFPs") is the term PMI primarily uses to refer to all of its products that are not combustible tobacco products, such as heat-notburn, e-vapor, and oral nicotine.
+Smoke-free products (also referred to herein as "SFPs") is the term PMI primarily uses to refer to all of its products that are not combustible tobacco products, such as heat-not-burn, e-vapor, and oral nicotine.
 In addition, SFPs include wellness and healthcare products, as well as consumer accessories such as lighters and matches.